PID Zones Explained: Prices, Zones & When You Need Them

 Special Services to Note

 • Petřín Funicular: This is a special case!
 You can use your 24-hour or 72-hour ticket here.
 Otherwise, you’ll need to buy a separate single ticket.
-For now (January 2026 Petřín Funicular still repairing and there is no a new costs for tickets yet).
+For now Petřín Funicular still repairing.
+The renovation is expected to last until August 2026, but you can use your Prague ticket on the replacement buses in the meantime.

-If you’re staying in Prague, you can pick any of the short-term tickets above.
+If you’re staying in Prague, you can pick any of the short or long term tickets.
 They work for all transport types within the city limits: buses, trams, trolleybuses, and PID trains.

 The same simple principle applies outside Prague, too—you just pay based on how many zones you need to cross for your trip.